 Is the Variation B better or not?
 Well, seems to be better.
 However, we cannot be sure.
 What about if “Variation A site” has a conversion rate of 21% and “Variation B site” has a conversion rate of 20%?.
 In this case, A is better than B. Anyway; we can conclude that we need to continue testing.

 Sample table: e-commerce A/B Test data

-The following table includes date of 6 A/B tests done on a e-commerce site.
-There are 7 sets of test data: one set of data corresponds to the test of the original site and the other 6 data sets were obtained by testing the site after each of 6 improvements done.
-Each data set is composed by 5 tests (or records) done with 100 users each.
+The following table includes the date of 6 A/B tests done on an e-commerce site.
+There are seven sets of test data: one set of data corresponds to the analysis of the original site, and the other six datasets were obtained by testing the site after each of 6 improvements done.
+Each data set is composed of five tests (or records) done with 100 users each.
 The column “test_code” represents the name of the improvement, while the column “test_rate” represents the conversion rate obtained on this test.

 How to obtain the range for conversion rate

-In order to obtain the range for the conversion rate, we need to use two aggregation functions.
-First we will use the average (avg) function to obtain the media or average value of all the conversion rates.
+To get the range for the conversion rate, we need to use two aggregation functions.
+First, we will use the average (avg) function to obtain the media or average value of all the conversion rates.
 The media will be the central point of the range.
 Then, the second function we need to use is the standard deviation.
-With the result of the standard deviation function we will define the start and end points of the range.
+With the result of the standard deviation function, we will define the start and end points of the range.
 Let’s see how to calculate both points

 average — 2 * standard deviation